microsoft/genaiscript/docs/gptools.md

 ```

 When a JSON/YAML payload is generated with the schema identifier,
-gptools automatically validates the payload against the schema.
+genaiscript automatically validates the payload against the schema.

 ## Functions